Comedy can be very diverse. It can be slapstick, romantic, crude, charming, or in a league of its own. Comedic Webtoons are no exception!

 You would not expect a zombie apocalypse to be funny, would you?
 Well, this takes it on its heel and makes you crack up.
 Although the second season is considerably more serious, it still has light touches of relatable humor throughout.
 The main characters are mostly teenage girls who feel very realistic, if a bit scarily well-adjusted.
 Each of these characters are fully fleshed out with their own personality and quirks.
-And if you’re looking for a diverse read with different types of character design, body types, race, sexuality, and skill set, this is something you must check out.
+And if you're looking for a diverse read with different types of character design, body types, race, sexual orientation, and skill sets, this is a must read.

 3. I Don't Want This Kind of Hero, samchon, ongoing:

 My most recent read, this is a superhero deconstruction…which actually feels more realistic than most superhero movies.
 It follows the hero organization called Spoon, and their battles against the villain organization called Knife.
 Our main character, Naga, is an overpowered student whose reluctance to fight comes from his worries that include: no volunteer hours, inability to get a job due to fighting crime, and inability to actually have a life, which are worries that any student in his position would have.
 Each character is humorous and ironic, such as the violent leader of Spoon, and the more relaxed, yet yandere leader of Knife.
 I Don't Want This Kind of Hero took me by surprise in the best way possible.

 Everyone knows Sarah's Scribbles.
 Do I need to explain why it's here?
 It's funny, and relatable.
 Sarah understands the small things in human life that are hilarious, especially when it comes to friends, relationships, music, and my favorite…cats.
 Boy, is that cat a cat.